mitsuba-renderer/enoki/docs/autodiff.rst

 AD tends to involve massive amounts of memory traffic, making it an ideal fit for GPU-resident arrays that provide a higher amount of memory bandwidth.
 For this reason, combinations such as ``DiffArray<CUDAArray<float>>`` should be considered the default choice.
-Enoki's Python bindings expose this type as ``FloatD``.
+Enoki's Python bindings expose this type in the `enoki.cuda_autodiff` submodule. ``FloatD``.
 As in the previous section, we will stick to the interactive Python interface and postpone a discussion of the C++ side until the end of this section.

 A ``FloatD`` instance consists of two parts: a floating point array that is used during the original computation (of type ``FloatC``), and an index that